fbpx

 • Support Congressional action to increase the human, physical, and technological resources along the southern border and at our ports of entry.

-• Support instituting modern, effective, and efficient employment verification reforms.
+• Support implementation of modern, effective, and efficient employment verification reforms.

 • Support efforts to sustain and enhance investments in transportation to move goods and people efficiently and effectively.